genehack/terraform-genehack-blog/README.md

 * `site_bucket_name`: the name of the bucket to create for the S3 based static website.
 Note that this needs to be globally unique across all AWS S3 buckets!
+* `logs_bucket_name`: the name of the bucket to create for access logging.
+Also needs to be globally unique.
 * `cloudfront_secret`: Value that will be used in a custom header for a CloudFront distribution to gain access to the origin S3 bucket.
 If you make an S3 bucket available as the source